rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 In order to understand the concepts of Dependent Variable and Independent Variable, let us consider our problem statement.
 We want to determine whether there is a relationship between the amount spent on R&D and the annual profit of a company.
 Our assumption is that increasing the budget for R&D per annum may lead to an increase in annual profit, and decreasing the budget may lead to a decrease in annual profit.
 Here, Annual Profit is the dependent variable as it depends on the value of the R&D budget.
 On the other hand, Amount Spent on R&D is the independent variable as its value is not influenced by any other variable.

-It is important to note that the independence or dependence of a variable is not inherent, but depends on the specific problem being studied.
+It is important to note that the independence or dependence of a variable is not inherent but depends on the specific problem being studied.
 For instance, if we wanted to determine whether the budget for R&D has increased or decreased per year, then Amount Spent on R&D would be the dependent variable and Year would be the independent variable.

 In machine learning, we typically have one dependent variable and one or more independent variables.
 To investigate whether there is a relationship between the R&D budget and annual profit, we can start by plotting a scatter plot.